zhuowei/Boardwalk/README.md

 This is the issue tracking repository for Boardwalk.

-Download Boardwalk from Google Play: https://play.google.com/store/apps/details?id=net.zhuoweizhang.boardwalk
+~~Download Boardwalk from Google Play: https://play.google.com/store/apps/details?id=net.zhuoweizhang.boardwalk~~ Boardwalk has been taken down to fix an issue preventing it from running on Android Nougat and onwards.
+See https://github.com/zhuowei/Boardwalk/wiki/FAQ for more info.

 Download APK for latest beta of Boardwalk: http://zhuoweizhang.net/Boardwalk/Boardwalk-release.apk